 - 1. TOEFL or IELTS Scores if English is not your native language - 2.
 Certification of Finances Form with Official Bank Verification - 3.
 Foreign National Form Required for issuance of I-20 - 4.
-Copy of your Passport
+Copy of your Passport - 5.
+Transcript evaluation

-The DeVos Graduate School of Management MBA cohorts will either start their program during the fall or spring semester of the applied academic year; MS students may start their program during the fall, spring or summer semester of the applied academic year.
+The DeVos Graduate School of Management MBA cohorts will either start their program during the fall or spring semester of the applied academic year; MS students may have the option to start their program during the fall, spring or summer semester of the applied academic year.

-The University reserves the right to cancel an MBA cohort start, for any reason; an alternative start date, delivery method or program may be offered in its place.
+The University reserves the right to cancel any graduate program start, for any reason; an alternative start date, delivery method or program may be offered in its place.